vncg/react-admin/docs/DataProviders.md

 ### Response Format

-React-admin expects responses from Data Providers to be objects with a `data` property.
+vn-kooch-react-admin expects responses from Data Providers to be objects with a `data` property.
 The data format depends on the request type.

 Request Type         | Response format
 -------------------- | ----------------